Understanding the Stages of Language Development for Babies Who Are Blind

 Language is abstract.
 Words stand for real people, concepts, or things.
-Until your child understands that, he will not be able to put words together to form speech.
+Until your child understands, he will not be able to put words together to form speech.
 Repeating the words of others is easier.

 - Take your child’s fingers and place them on your lips as you babble to each other.
 This will help him to associate the sounds with you and your lips.

 - Give your baby lots of opportunities to touch the people he cannot see.
 This will help him begin to associate familiar voices with familiar touch and familiar scents.

 - Pair touch with sound.
 For example, when you approach your baby, be sure to tell him who you are and let him touch you.